TheWebGeek/Weather-app/README.md

 # Weather-app
-A mini node app that fetch weather from your command line how to run ?
+A mini node app that fetch weather from your command line

+How to run ?
-First you must have Node.js installed on your computer if you don't you cn easily download it from here: https://nodejs.org/en/ after that run : npm install in your command line after installing the nessary libraries head over to https://darksky.net/dev and create an account for developers
+First you must have Node.js installed on your computer if you don't you can easily download it from here: https://nodejs.org/en/

+after that run : npm install
+in your command line

+after installing the nessary libraries head over to https://darksky.net/dev and create an account for developers